Have you written a book proposal yet? If you’re hoping to have your non-fiction book published by a major publisher, you need to get started!

-With non-fiction works, however (books about facts and real events), a beautifully crafted book proposal is all the publisher will need to make a decision.
+However, with non-fiction works (books about facts and real events), a beautifully crafted book proposal is all the publisher will need to make a decision.

 A well-written book proposal speaks volumes!

-If, on the other hand, you intend to self-publish, you won’t have to write a book proposal.
+On the other hand, if you intend to self-publish, you won’t have to write a book proposal.
 You may wish to do so anyway, as writing a proposal will force you to think through how you intend to structure the book, who it will appeal to, who your audience is, and other important issues.

 For a comparison of traditional and self-publishing pros and cons, see our article on “Which is Better, Standard or Self-Publishing?”